 Dr. Somenek believes in creating a natural-looking and aesthetically pleasing nose for the patient.
 Rhinoplasty is one of the most difficult operations in facial plastic surgery.
 The difficulty lies in the anatomy of the nose, as this varies from patient to patient.
 For this reason, Dr. Somenek creates an individualized surgical plan for each patient and utilizes comprehensive techniques to achieve this plan.

 Dr. Somenek emphasizes preservation of the nasal structures and minimal excision of the supporting tissues.
 Removing more tissue and cartilage than necessary may lead to a pinched tip and nasal obstruction.

 For primary rhinoplasty, Dr. Somenek uses cartilage grafts harvested from the nasal septum to reinforce critical structures and regions in the nose.
 These allow him to create a long-lasting result not only aesthetically but functionally for nasal breathing.
 In more complex cases, cartilage from the ear or rib may be used.

-Skin thickness is an important consideration for rhinoplasty.
+Skin thickness is an important consideration for this surgery.
 Special attention must be given to thin-skinned individuals, as they are at a higher risk for visible or palpable abnormalities post-operatively.
 Medium-skinned patients are more ideal candidates for rhinoplasty because as the skin contracts over the underlying cartilaginous structures, any abnormalities are more easily camouflaged.